Piripant/FluxCharTerCode/README.md

 # FluxCharTer
-A flux diagrams interpreter written in CoffeeScript, fully available at http://piripant.github.io/fluxcharter Built with the help of SweetAlert2 to display alert and prompt boxes
+A flux diagrams interpreter written in CoffeeScript, fully available [here](http://piripant.github.io/fluxcharter) Built with the help of SweetAlert2 to display alert and prompt boxes

 You can write simple classic flux diagrams in the editor, and try them, right away!